JiscSD/rdss-preservica-adaptor/README.md

 #### Assumptions

-- The top directory in s3 object filepath is to be ignored, ie `unsorted`.
-As such, there is an assumption that all URLs have a common top level directory in their S3 object file paths (`messagBody.objectFile[]` objects - `fileStorageLocation` property)
 - `createdby` S3 attribute of zip bundle - taken from `messageBody.ObjectPublisher[]` objects - `role` property.
 An assumption that all objects have the same value for `role` property.
 Current logic is to take the value from first object in the list.

 #### Logging